Aivoapina/odd/README.md

-# odd
+# Overlay Done Drunk

-Overlay Done Drunk
+A simple overlay-as-a-service for OBS with some text boxes and a timer.
+Currently hosted at https://odd-icowzeqmbl.now.sh/